adampielak/proxmox-ubuntu-fileserver/README.md

 So have a spare USB drive ready and available.

 ## 3.00 Create your File Server
 Our Proxmox Ubuntu CT File Server (NAS) bash script will build you a fully functioning NAS.
-The guide features step by step instructions and options for you to choose from.
+The script includes step by step instructions and options for you to choose from.

 To execute the script SSH into typhoon-01(ssh root@192.168.1.101 or ssh root@typhoon-01) or use the Proxmox web interface CLI shell typhoon-01 > >_ Shell and cut & paste the following into the CLI terminal window and press ENTER: